 The town of Roudnice nad Labem is situated on the left bank of the Elbe River in the fertile Polabska Lowland and has approximately 13,000 inhabitants.

 The town of Štětí lies on the right bank of the river Elbe south of Litoměřice. Štětí is the symbolic gateway to the Kokořínsko Protected Landscape Area.
 It is a frequent destination for hikers and cyclists due to the diverse nature of the landscape.

-The city of Terezín is known mainly for its fortress, which was built near the confluence of the Elbe and Ohře rivers during the reign of Emperor Joseph II.
-In honor of the emperor's mother Maria Theresa, the fortress was named Terezín.
+The town of Terezín is known mainly for its fortress, which was built near the confluence of the Elbe and Ohře rivers during the reign of Emperor Joseph II.
+In honour of the Emperor's mother Maria Theresa, the fortress was named Terezín.

 Ústí nad Labem Town